- 1 whole garlic bulb

 - Shredded cheddar cheese, optional

-- Remove papery outer skin from garlic bulb, but do not peel or separate the cloves.
+- Preheat oven to 425°.
+Remove papery outer skin from garlic bulb, but do not peel or separate the cloves.
 Cut off top of garlic bulb, exposing individual cloves.
 Brush cut cloves with 1 teaspoon oil.
 Wrap in foil.
-Bake at 425° for 30-35 minutes or until cloves are soft.
+Bake 30-35 minutes or until cloves are soft.
 Unwrap and cool slightly.
 Squeeze garlic from skins; mash with a fork.